FarisPalayi/project-ml/readme.md

 # Machine Learning Weather Forecasting Project

-This project aims to develop a machine learning model for weather forecasting.
+This project aims to utilize machine learning techniques to improve weather forecasting.
+By analyzing large datasets and applying advanced algorithms, the goal is to enhance the accuracy of weather predictions.
+A publicly available weather dataset that includes various meteorological parameters such as temperature, humidity, wind speed, and precipitation is used for the training of the model.
+The dataset is collected from multiple weather stations over a specific time period.

 ## Usage